JacktheLander/School-Lab-Projects/Embedded-Systems/README.md

-In Embedded Systems by Professor Wolfe, we learned to operate the STM32L4 Discovery Microcontroller
+In Embedded Systems by Professor Wolfe we learned to operate the STM32L4 Discovery Microcontroller